pzzd/statistics-probability/notes/statistics.md

 Z-scores for normal distributions can be used to compare  different sets of data that a distributed or scaled differently.
 Example: Compare a person's LSAT and MCAT scores to see which exam he did relatively better on.
 The means and SDs differ between the two exams, so use the Z-scores of the test take to compare.

+# Density curve

+A frequency histogram shows raw numbers of data points: the frequency of individuals in each category.
+This is ok with a small number of individuals.
+If you have a huge number of individuals, you probably want the percentage of them in each category.
+You might want very granular categories.
+If the categories are infinitely small, you will get a density curve.
+It is like connecting the top of each infinitely small bar on a histogram.

+Characteristics:
+- An individual in a density curve can take any value, not just in a category.
+- The area under a density curve is 100% or 1.
+- A density curve does not have negative values.
+- The number of individuals with a value in a given interval is equal to the area under the curve at that interval.